SingularityResearch/ChatApp/README.md

 - **Conversation Grouping**:
     - Messages are automatically grouped into conversations (1-on-1 or Groups).
     - Sidebar lists recent chats, sorted by activity.
+- **Contextual Banners**: Dynamic banners appear at the top of the chat to highlight the shared roles or programs common among all conversation participants.
 - **User Presence**:
     - Real-time **Online/Offline** status indicators.
     - Status dots shown in the sidebar and chat details.